I've got a brand new Mac yesterday and noted that it states PHP will be removed from future Mac OS versions by default.

 I had the issue when upgrading from 7.4 to 8.0 for my demo that I kept seeing 7.4 when running

 php -v.
-To fix this manually, remove the old line in your
+Remove the old line in your

 Remove the line that points to your old instance of PHP.